 Locale

-This Medici palace turned late-night drinking den strikes a delicate balance with its offerings of louche all-night parties and world-class mixology.
-It is, hands-down, the coolest cocktail spot in town.
-Each season, head barman Matteo di Lenno picks three local ingredients – pumpkin, peach and cucumber, for example – and concocts a drinks menu around them.
-The snacks are equally inventive: you’ll get a carefully balanced tower of avant-garde nibbles, such as polenta chips with lacto-fermented radicchio or a beignet with olives, mushrooms and green lentil foam.
+This Medici palace turned late-night drinking den strikes the delicate balance between louche all-night parties and world class mixology, and is hands down the coolest cocktail spot in town.
+Each season, head bartender Alessandro Mengoni picks three local ingredients – pumpkin, peach and cucumber, for example – and concocts a drinks menu around them.
+For aperitivo, you’ll get a carefully balanced tower of avant-garde nibbles like polenta chips with lacto-fermented radicchio and a beignet with olives, mushrooms and green lentil foam.
 The clientele is made up of high-energy Italian socialites, with sequins and corsets the unspoken dress code on weekends – dancing on tables isn’t unheard of.

 Via delle Seggiole 12r, historic center. localefirenze.it